TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ![](/img/forestry-link-repo.png)

 **Voila!** Just like that, you're ready to start using the Forestry admin interface.
-Any change that you make will be reflected in your repo.

 ## Editor Experience